beckoningstranger/rappelkiste/README.md

 * Chris Williams, for his peer code review when I asked for it on Slack.

-* Kristy Maulerova, for moral support and feedback during development and when I asked for peer code review on Slack.
+* Kristy Maulerova, for moral support and feedback during development and when I asked for a peer code review on Slack.

 * Ewan Colquhoun, whose [first project's README](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md) served as a model for this one.